TwoBitMachines/FlareEngineDocs/source/worldVariables/worldVariables.rst

      - If enabled, the system will save and restore the current value.
 During development, press the delete icon to erase saved data.

    * - Is Scriptable Object
-     - If enabled, a button will appear to create a scriptable object (**WorldFloatSO**).
-If created, it will be found in the AssetsFolder/Variables folder.
-If the scriptable object is no longer required, delete it manually.
+     - If enabled, create a Scriptable Object (**WorldFloatSO**) that will be placed in the AssetsFolder/Variables folder.
+If the Scriptable
+       Object is no longer required, delete it manually.

 .. list-table::
    :widths: 25 100